reflectoring/reflectoring.github.io/_posts/2021-01-23-cookies-servlet-api-spring-boot.md

 ### Creating a Cookie

-In this section we will create a cookie with the same properties that we did using the Servlet API.
+In this section, we will create a cookie with the same properties that we did using the Servlet API.

 We will use the class `ResponseCookie` for the cookie and class `ResponseEntity` for setting the cookie in the response.
 They are both defined inside `org.springframework.http` package.